-Works are anticipated to start in the coming months, starting with site establishment and followed by earthworks and construction of the new learning facilities.
+Works are anticipated to start soon, starting with site establishment and followed by earthworks and construction of the new learning facilities.

 As part of the consent to carry out the work, the contractor is required to develop a Construction Environmental Management Plan (CEMP) and a Construction Noise and Vibration Management Sub-Plan (CNVMP) to outline how it will manage construction impacts to nearby residents.
 These impacts include noise, vibration and vehicle movements.